Nebula-Block-Data/docs/API_Reference/Instance/Reboot_GPU_Instance.md

 # User Instance Details

-Initiates a hard reboot for a virtual machine, simulating the process of unplugging and rebooting a physical machine.
-Provide the virtual machine ID in the path to execute a hard reboot for the specified virtual machine.
+Initiate a reboot of an instance.
+Provide the instance ID in the path to reboot the specified instance.

 ## HTTP Request